-The mission of the USHJA is to unify and represent the hunter and jumper disciplines of equestrian sport through education, recognition, and sport programs.
+The mission of the USHJA is to unify and represent the hunter and jumper disciplines of equestrian sport through education, recognition and sport programs.

 Our vision is to increase awareness of and participation in programs and services for all involved in hunter/jumper competitive sport.
 We strive to provide value to our community such that USHJA is the pathway to excellence and education in equestrian sport.

-USHJA was conceived at a breakfast meeting during the July 2003 USEF Board of Directors meeting in Lexington, KY.
+The USHJA was conceived at a breakfast meeting during the July 2003 USEF Board of Directors meeting in Lexington, Kentucky.
 At this meeting, a small group agreed that it was the right time to form an organization that would represent all levels of hunter and jumper participants under the umbrella of USEF.
 Steering and Advisory committees were created to help in the formation of this organization.

-In spending two days together, Kathy guided this group through the development of the organizational structure, objectives list, and strategic plan for execution of these objectives.
+In spending two days together, Kathy guided this group through the development of the organizational structure, objectives list and strategic plan for execution of these objectives.
 A mission statement was also refined to read as follows:

 The mission of the USHJA is to unify and represent the interests of all levels of participants in order to promote and enhance the hunter/jumper discipline and provide educational experiences in a manner that will benefit both horses and members.